chenmin1107/cs6244_motionplanning/autocar/scripts/highway/README.md

 ## Input file: future positions of the agent cars

-locations of input file: future_positions/dataXX_poses.json
+1. Locations of input file: future_positions/dataXX_poses.json

+2. Description of input file: the input file provides you the future positions of other agent cars.
+For example, you can load the file and querying the position of 'robot_i' at time step t_i.

+You will need to use this information to plan for the autonomous car.

-File format of dataXX_poses.json:
+3. File format of dataXX_poses.json:

 {'robot_1': [[x_0, y_0, t_0],
               [x_1, y_1, t_1],